ymyzk/kawasemi/README.rst

    :alt: Kawasemi's logo

 **kawasemi** is a Python library for sending notifications.

+Kawasemi provides the following features:

+* Very simple ways to send notification

-HipChat, Slack, Twitter and Yo are supported for now.
+  * HipChat, Slack, Twitter, and Yo are supported

-kawasemi can be used easily in your Python projects. kawasemi also provides integration with web application frameworks which makes it more easier to load configurations.
+* Integrations with web application frameworks helps to load configurations

+  * Django is supported

 Note: This project was named *django-channels*.
 We renamed our project not to be confused with the official `Django Channels`_.